greenfork/greensky/posts/2020-04-25-how-to-write-a-blog.md

 noise and less manual work.
 There are several improvements compared to plain writing of html:

-1. Templates - you *really* don't want to copy the bulk of text above every time you want to create a new blog post.
-You can just concentrate on the actual content of your post.
+1. Templates - you *really* don't want to copy that bulk of text above every time you create a new blog post.
+You want to just concentrate on the actual content of your post.
 2. Markup ~~languages~~ - [HTML] is abbreviated as Hyper-Text Markup Language which just introduces some special markup syntax like tags `<h1>` to make